rventura20/LinuxClassRepo/Homework/Week03/Readme.md

 Due September 25th at Midnight on Blackboard, not a second later!!
 You're going to need to flex your brain muscles on this a little bit, don't give up.

 33% for each right answer.
 The books may or may not agree with the statistical distribution of letters as linked above.
 I'm going to compare what you get to what I got.
 I repeat - it may or may not agree with the expected distribution - but it should.
 Again, I am the standard of correctness for this assignment.
-If you're distribution agrees with mine, you're golden.
+If your distribution agrees with mine, you're golden.